NanoComp/meep/doc/docs/index.md

 Download
 --------

 The development source is available on [GitHub](https://github.com/stevengj/meep).
 Gzipped tarballs of stable versions are available on the [Download](Download.md) page.
-The release history is described in the [Release Notes](Release_Notes.md).
+The release history is described in the [NEWS file](https://github.com/stevengj/meep/blob/master/NEWS.md).
 Installation instructions can be found in the [Installation](Installation.md) page.

 Documentation
 -------------